 A. A permanency plan shall be developed no later than sixty (60) days from the time the supervising agency assumes responsibility for providing services, including placing the child, or at the time of a hearing under RCW 13.34.130, whichever occurs first.
 The permanency planning process continues until a permanency planning goal is achieved or dependency is dismissed.
 The planning process shall include reasonable efforts to return the child to the parent's home.
-RCW 13.34.145(1)

-B. Whenever a child is placed in out-of-home care pursuant to RCW 13.34.130, the agency that has custody of the child shall provide the court with a written permanency plan of care directed towards securing a safe, stable, and permanent home for the child as soon as possible.
-The plan shall identify one of the following outcomes as a primary goal and may identify additional outcomes as alternative goals: Return of the child to the home of the child's parent, guardian, or legal custodian; adoption; permanent legal custody; guardianship; or long-term relative or foster care placement, until the child is age eighteen (18), with a written agreement between the parties and the care provider; and independent living, if appropriate and if the child is age sixteen (16) or older.
+RCW 13.34.145 agency that has custody of the child shall provide the court with a written permanency plan of care directed towards securing a safe, stable, and permanent home for the child as soon as possible.
+The plan shall identify one of the following outcomes as a primary goal and may identify additional outcomes as alternative goals: Return of the child to the home of the child's parent, guardian, or legal custodian; adoption; permanent legal custody; guardianship; or long-term relative or foster care placement, until the child is age 18, with a written agreement between the parties and the care provider; a responsible living skills program; and independent living, if appropriate and if the child is age 16 or older.
 Whenever a permanency plan identifies independent living as a goal, the plan shall also specifically identify the services that will be provided to assist the child to make a successful transition from foster care to independent living.